-⚠ There are delicate cables along the left edge of your iPhone.
+There are delicate cables along the left edge of your iPhone.
 Don't insert your pick here, as you may damage the cables.

-Step 15 - Separate the left adhesive
+Step 15 - Slice the left edge adhesive

-- ⚠ The cables along the left edge are very easy to damage with a pick.
-Follow this alternate procedure to separate the left adhesive. - Insert a second opening pick in the bottom left corner of the iPhone. - Twist both picks simultaneously until the left edge clips release. - (i) Apply the twisting force gradually. - (i) If you're having trouble separating the adhesive, reheat the left edge.
+- Insert a second opening pick in the bottom left corner of the iPhone. - Twist both picks simultaneously until the left edge clips release.

+i Apply the twisting force gradually. - i If you're having trouble separating the adhesive, reheat the left edge.